Fair Allocation of Two Types of Chores: EFX

-First, note that the above partial allocation is EFX, since all agents in $N_A \backslash N_A'$ do not strongly prefer $A$, and all agents in $N_B'$ strongly prefer $B$.
+Since there are less than $|N_B|$ agents $i \in N_A$ who strongly prefer $A$, all these agents must be in $N_A'$ and so no agent in $N_A \backslash N_A'$ strongly prefers $A$.
+Thus, there is no EFX-envy from any agent $i \in N_A$ towards any other agent in $N$.
+Additionally, since all agents in $N_B'$ strongly prefer $B$ there is no EFX-envy from any agent $j \in N_B$ towards any other agent in $N$.
+Therefore, $X^*$ is EFX.

-We use \Cref{using the update rules}.
-The first condition clearly holds.
-For the second condition, consider a partial allocation $Y$ as described in the lemma, and assume that the EFX condition of Rule 1 does not apply to $Y$.
-We use \Cref{can apply rule 2 many times}. \begin{enumerate} \item The first condition of \Cref{can apply rule 2 many times} clearly holds for $Y$. \item For the second condition, note that there exists some $i \in N_A$ and $j \in N_B$ such that $j$ would EFX-envy $i$ if Rule 1 was applied.
-Hence, by \Cref{envy means less items}, $|Y_i| < |Y_j|$.
+We use \Cref{using the update rules} to show that this initial allocation is sufficient for \Cref{alg:efx}.
+The first condition of \Cref{using the update rules} clearly holds.
+For the second condition, consider a partial allocation $Y$ as described in \Cref{using the update rules}, and assume that the EFX condition of Rule 1 does not hold for $Y$.
+We use \Cref{can apply rule 2 many times} to show that the second condition of \Cref{using the update rules} holds. \begin{enumerate} \item The first condition of \Cref{can apply rule 2 many times} holds for $Y$ because it holds for $X^*$. \item For the second condition of \Cref{can apply rule 2 many times}, note that the EFX condition of $Y$ does not hold by the definition of $Y$.
+Hence, there exists some $i \in N_A$ and $j \in N_B$ such that $j$ would EFX-envy $i$ if Rule 1 was applied.
+By \Cref{envy means less items}, $|Y_i| < |Y_j|$.